opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 }
 ```

-You can also get information about the PIT's segments using the Cat PIT segments API.
+You can also get information about the PIT's segments using the Cat PIT Segments API.

 To learn more about all PIT APIs, see [Point in Time API](https://opensearch.org/docs/latest/opensearch/point-in-time-api/).